Reviews 2018-19

 They certainly have!

 The large audience will have had its appetite whetted for our next concert by Red Priest Baroque Ensemble on 6th March.
 A quartet of very talented musicians will present very tuneful music, again in an innovative and highly personal manner.
-BBC Music Magazine states that Red Priest is in an exhilarating class of its own.

 This,and our final AGM concert on 17th April at which Cromlet’s Lilt will feature will complete our season